 The Growth of Ecommerce

-Since its inception, Ecommerce has continued to grow bigger and stronger than ever before.
-With billions of dollars being spent on this platform, the goal for every marketer is to find a way to capture some of that revenue.
+Since its inception, ecommerce has continued to grow bigger and stronger than ever before.
+With billions of dollars being spent on this platform, the goal for every digital marketer is to find a way to capture some of that revenue.

 Ecommerce sales have increased steadily over the past several years, with an impressive 135% increase from 2009 to 2015.
 This shows how quickly the buying process has changed over the years.